holochain/docs-pages/src/install.md

 nix-shell -I nixpkgs=https://github.com/NixOS/nixpkgs/archive/nixos-21.11.tar.gz -p niv --run "niv init && niv drop nixpkgs && niv drop niv && niv add -b main holochain/holonix"
 ```

-Executing this command creates a new folder named `nix` with 2 files that `niv` needs to retrieve the revision of the latest Holochain version.
+Executing this command creates a new folder named `nix` with 2 files that `niv` needs to retrieve the revision of the latest Holonix version.

 Next you need to add a `default.nix` file as a Nix configuration of your development environment, including Holochain as a dependency.
 This is a minimal `default.nix` file with a specific version of Holochain: